maro14/obsidian-simple-marker/README.md

 - **Set Default Style**: Choose which marker style to use with the quick mark command
 - **Custom Tags**: Create and manage your own custom formatting tags
   - Format: `prefix|postfix` (e.g., `<mark>|</mark>`)
+  - Assign categories to organize your tags
-  - Each custom tag gets its own command in the command palette
+  - Each custom tag gets its own command in the command palette, grouped by category
+  - Categories appear in the command palette for easier navigation

 ## 🛠️ Development